190 - AFFORDABLE HOUSING DENSITY BONUSES AND INCENTIVES15

 5.

-Requirements to ensure that the initial occupants of all for-sale units that qualified the Applicant for the award of the Density Bonus are persons and families of Very Low, Low, or Moderate Income, as required, and that the units are offered at an Affordable Housing Cost, as that cost is defined in Section 50052.5 of the Health and Safety Code and/or meet the requirements for Senior Citizen Housing Development units as specified in the State Housing and Density Bonuses and Incentives Law.
-The Regulatory Agreement for for-sale Restricted Affordable Units shall include the following equity sharing provisions, unless it is in conflict with the requirements of another public funding source or law:
+Requirements to ensure that the initial occupants of all for-sale units that qualified the Applicant for the award of the Density Bonus are persons and families of the appropriate income levels, as required, and that the units are offered at an Affordable Housing Cost, as that cost is defined in Section 50052.5 of the Health and Safety Code and/or meet the requirements for Senior Citizen Housing Development units as specified in the State Housing and Density Bonuses and Incentives Law.
+The Regulatory Agreement for for-sale Restricted Affordable Units shall include the equity sharing provisions specified in Section 65915(c)(1)(C), unless it conflicts with the requirements of another public funding source or law.

 6.

-A schedule for completion and occupancy of the Restricted Affordable Units;
+A schedule for completion and occupancy of the Restricted Affordable Units and Density Bonus Units;

 7.